Lovecraft Country on HBO addresses racism, sexism and segregation in the '50s. It also has witches and vampires

 Lovecraft Country is tough to categorize.
-The new HBO drama, which debuts Sunday, Aug.
-16, is set in the racially segregated Jim Crow America of the 1950s.
+The new HBO drama, which debuts this Sunday, is set in the racially segregated Jim Crow America of the 1950s.
 But just when you think the story couldn't be more historically accurate, the show takes a turn to the paranormal.

 I was often disturbed by Lovecraft Country, but not only by its monsters and evil spirits lurking in the dark.
 I was also filled with dread by the depiction of sundown towns, segregated buses and separate entrances.
 The show portrays the lives of those who were denied service because of the color of their skin.
 They were harassed on a daily basis.
 By the police.
 By their white neighbors.